beccahughes/media-feeds/explainer.md

 2. `numberOfEpisodes` - the total number of episodes a series has

-If an object is a TV series embedded in a TV episode or TV season, the following properties **are required**:
+If an object is a TV series the following properties **are required**:

-1. `name` - the name of the content

-2. `author` or `creator` - the author / creator of the content

-3. `numberOfEpisodes` - the total number of episodes a season has
+1. `numberOfEpisodes` - the total number of episodes a season has

-4. `numberOfSeasons` - the total number of seasons a series has
+2. `numberOfSeasons` - the total number of seasons a series has

 If the `thumbnail` or `image` is an ImageObject the following properties **are required**: